rajkubp020/python_tutorials/python/README.md

 # Contents:

 * **Introduction**
-...Introduction to python
+   Introduction to python

 * **Lists**
-...Lists in python
+   Lists in python

 * **Dictionary**
-...Dictionary in python
+   Dictionary in python

 * **Plotting in python**
-...Use of _matplotlib_ for plotting data in python.
+   Use of _matplotlib_ for plotting data in python.

 * **Arrays and Matrices**
-...Use of _numpy_ for working with matrices.
+   Use of _numpy_ for working with matrices.

 * **Formated data**
-...Use of _pandas_ for working with more organised data.
+   Use of _pandas_ for working with more organised data.